Building BOTS is the perfect STEAM activity for kids!

 - Make sure that battery packs are switched off and batteries removed when not being used.

 - The exposed ends of wires attached to a battery pack which is switched on can cause a shock or create smoke.

 - Motors can get hot, be sure to monitor the motor and turn it off if it begins to get too hot.

 Begin by getting all the materials tools required to make your bot.
 I will go through the steps here to build your bot but the STEAM kits from CLEVER PATCH also come with great easy to follow step-by-step instructions to follow.

 The begin by building your circuit.
 Strip 1cm off the ends of the wires and attach them to the switch and motor by twisting the wires around the loops.
-Then attach the bot legs to the base place with screws.
+Then attach the bot legs to the base plate with screws.

 Now place the motor inside the foam cover and attach the plastic rocker to the motor shaft.